MatthewDF/UniquePets/README.md

 Place the UniquePets folder in your HorizonXI\Game\addons folder, then add the addon to your default.txt in HorizonXI\Game\scripts.

-## Setup
+## How to Use

-Load the addon and in-game type /uniquepets or /upets to bring up the window.
+* Load the addon and in-game type /uniquepets or /upets to bring up the window.
+* Add a pet name and a model number of your choice (there's a .txt file with some I've found, and more info below.)
+* Pet and Player names are case-sensitive!

 ## Finding Model Numbers